esfand-r/esfand-r.github.com/_posts/2015-05-12-fun-and-games-in-the-play-ground-authentication-and-authorization.markdown

 Whether it was a god given destiny or a pure joy to appreciate contradictions of a polyglot world, I coudn’t stay away from it.
 I have been a lot more keen on Scala especially after picking up the great book of Debasish Ghosh [DSLs in Action](http://www.amazon.ca/DSLs-Action-Debasish-Ghosh/dp/1935182455/ref=sr_1_1?ie=UTF8&qid=1431472859&sr=8-1&keywords=dsl+in+action) , who also writes the fantastic blog  [Ruminations of a Programmer](http://debasishg.blogspot.ca/).
 So I’m definitely planning to learn it better and use it more widely and have started playing around with an idea of [a DSL](https://github.com/esfand-r/appdirect-client-dsl).

-Play Authenticate easily works with Deadbolt 2, which gives you the ability to add authorization capabilities to a project and works well with both Java and Scala.
+Play Authenticate easily works with Deadbolt2, which gives you the ability to add authorization capabilities to a project and works well with both Java and Scala.
 It also seemed easy to - Configurable templates - Page and email templates were easily are configurable.
 You don't need to change the module code to achieve that.

 - Have multi language: We can even localize email templates.
 - Have multi account support: This allows connection of many providers into one user account.
 For example a user can login using Github, Google and Twitter and join them as one person